 They used you as fodder in the war between themselves and everything they fear.

-And because of your trusting love for them, you let them.
-You served them that way.
-You loved them in that (and a million other) ways.
-And in a real and important sense you will always love them.
+And because of your trusting love for your family, and your church, you let them.
+You served them with everything within you that loves.
+You loved them, and in a real and important sense will always love them.
 And out of that love you gave them the best of who you are to do with whatever they felt they needed to.
 And if they failed to treat that greatest of gifts with the sacrosanct respect it deserves, then shame on them.

-And despite all you’ve been through, here you are now!
+And despite all you’ve been through—despite all they did you to—here you are now!
 Dented, maybe, a little—but definitely not broken.

 Slightly wobbly, but still on your feet.

-You were right; they were wrong; and no sane person in the world would say otherwise.
-And screw ‘em if they do.
+Because you were right; and they were wrong; and no sane person in the world would say otherwise.
+And if anyone does say otherwise, screw ’em.
+They don’t know you.
+They don’t know what you’ve been through.

-You have left them now to themselves, and stepped into your own world.
+You have now left behind you the toxicity of your past situation, and stepped into your own world.
 A world where you say what is and isn’t good.
 Where you write the rules.
 Where you claim what’s true.
+Where you claim what’s holy.

 Finally, now, it’s time for you to dance to your own song.